ChenJazzyBoss/DolRec/README.md

-# DolRec
+# DoLRec

-Division of Labor in Sequential Recommendation: Policy Network-Driven Heterogeneous Expert Fusion
+Code for "Division of Labor in Sequential Recommendation: Policy Network-Driven Heterogeneous Expert Fusion".

+Code and preprocessed data will be released upon acceptance.